Digital Filmmaking Summer Institute

 - All films will be screened in a state-of-the-art theater during the certificate ceremony at the end of the workshop.
 Friends and family are welcome!

-- Students work on sound stages in the Department of Film ,Television and Digital Media, using the latest in editing software and high-definition cameras
+- Students work with the latest editing software and high-definition cameras

 - This workshop carries two units of UCLA college credit